-Step 1: Band
+Step 1: Measure Your Band

-To measure around the band part of your bust, which is directly underneath your breasts, make sure you have a soft tape measure to hand, and place it flat against your skin and draw it around your torso.
+To measure around the band part of your bust, which is directly underneath your breasts, make sure you have a soft tape measure to hand, place it flat against your skin, and draw it around your torso.
 Keep as close to under your bust as possible.
 Once you've done that, note down the number in inches.

-Step 2: Bust
+Step 2: Measure Your Bust

 Once you've done the band, then you want to measure the fullest part of your bust.
 Gently take the tape measure and measure it in inches as well.

-If you need more guidance, however, I also spoke to bra-fit expert Julia Mercer from M&S, who gave me some further insights so that if you ever want to know how to find the right size, you'll be in no doubt.
-First off, Julia said that as the average bust size of women in the UK is growing (34B to a 36D/36DD in the last decade), "it's become more important than ever to wear a bra for both comfort and support."
+If you need more guidance, I also spoke to bra-fit expert Julia Mercer from M&S, who gave me some further insights so that if you ever want to know how to find the right size, you'll be in no doubt.
+First off, Mercer said that as the average bust size of women in the UK is growing (34B to a 36D/36DD in the last decade), "it's become more important than ever to wear a bra for both comfort and support."

-- Underband: This should be parallel to the floor and secure enough that only two fingers can fit under the elastic.
+1. Under-band: This should be parallel to the floor and secure enough that only two fingers can fit under the elastic.

-- Centre front: Should sit completely flat against the sternum.
+2. Centre front: Should sit completely flat against the sternum.

-- Cup capacity: Breasts should sit fully into the cup without any spillage.
+4. Cup capacity: Breasts should sit fully into the cup without any spillage.

-- Straps: These should be adjusted to just fit two fingers on top of each other, which will give the right pressure for your shoulder.
+5. Straps: These should be adjusted to just fit two fingers on top of each other, which will give the right pressure for your shoulder.